Tuesday, November 14, 2017

 2. These Are the Days of Our Lives

-The last music video Freddie Mercury ever shot was for the song that would be released on his forty-fifth birthday a mere two months before he was no more, Innuendo's incredible "These Are the Days of Our Lives".
+The last music video that Freddie Mercury ever shot was for the song that would be released on his forty-fifth birthday a mere two months before he was no more, Innuendo's incredible "These Are the Days of Our Lives".
 Though primarily composed by Roger Taylor and dealing with his own feelings about growing older and living vicariously through his children, Freddie's vocal gives it an entirely elated urgency and meaning of looking back at his own life which was nearly over at the time.
-It's as lovely a Queen song as could ever exist and the very most fitting goodbye for Freddie to in-part go out on.
+It is as lovely of a Queen song as could ever exist, not to mention a fitting goodbye for Freddie to nearly go out on.

 1. Dear Friends

-I have no logical explanation as to why a minute long lullaby featuring only it's author Brian May on piano and Freddie Mercury on vocals, (including the harmony ones), should be my all time favorite Queen song.
-I could stop right there but I suppose I'll elaborate.
-I'm a sucker for ballads so I can surmise that my vigorous preference for "Dear Friends" compared to everything else this band ever put down is simply attributed to it being a subdued, gorgeously sung, chill bit of song-craft that sits right at home to my ears.
-But it really does say something that so simple, so tender, and so brief a song can really shine so bright amongst so, so many others with completely different, alluring qualities.
-My list and my rules so here dear friends is where "Dear Friends" so properly belongs.
+I have no logical explanation as to why a minute long lullaby featuring only its author Brian May on piano and Freddie Mercury on vocals, (including the harmony ones), should be my all time favorite Queen song.
+I could stop right there, but I suppose I will elaborate.
+I am a sucker for ballads so I can surmise that my vigorous preference for Sheer Heart Attack's "Dear Friends" compared to everything else this band has is simply attributed to it being a subdued, gorgeously sung, and chill bit of song-craft that sits right at home to my ears.
+It really does say something that so simple, so tender, and so brief a song can shine so bright amongst so, so many others with completely different and alluring qualities.
+My list and my rules so here dear friends is where "Dear Friends" properly belongs.

 Saturday, November 11, 2017